usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

         <p class="era-guidance-maturity-level__action">Use targeted outreach</p>
         <p>Practices might include:</p>
         <ul>
-          <li>Leverage local community organizations to get the word out on ERA (ie. real estate groups, property management resource centers)</li>
+          <li>Leverage local community organizations to publicize ERA (i.e., real estate groups and property management resource centers)</li>
-          <li>Message the community benefits of keeping people in homes and the important role that housing providers play</li>
+          <li>Message the community benefits of keeping people in their homes and the important role that housing providers play</li>
-          <li>Outreach and message so landlords know they are included in "rental assistance"</li>
+          <li>Outreach and messaging so landlords know they are included in "rental assistance"</li>
         </ul>
       </div>
     </div>